romzesick/flutter_firebase_university_app/README.md

 ## 🎥 Video of my app

-Watch the video, Creating account, resetting password and some more features were scept not to take to much time
+Watch the video, Creating account, resetting password and some more features were skipped not to take to much time

 [![Watch the video, Creating account, resetting password and some more features were scept not to take to much time](https://img.youtube.com/vi/NtxZy95QCc4/0.jpg)](https://www.youtube.com/watch?v=NtxZy95QCc4)